 Along with prayer, we must go towards goodness and not things that will tempt us.
 Temptation is about choice and our desires.
 What we lean towards either will help us or draws us closer to being tempted.

 (NIV) 1 Timothy 6:11, “But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.”

 We are going to be tempted.
 Enticed by things and people of this world.
-But those who have a relationship with Christ will be able to endure.
+Christ alone helps us endure.
+We must turn to Him and follow His command.